Wuthering Waves (WW)BrantBuild and Guide

 • Via regular Resonance Skills (mostly unused, not worth it).

-Brant’s Intro skill, on top of doing minor damage, has two additional effects: one being generating a quarter of his Forte Gauge and the second enables him to start his Mid-Air attack sequence from stage 2 instead of 1.
+Brant’s Intro skill, on top of doing minor damage, has two additional effects, one being generating a quarter of his Forte Gauge and second enables him to start his Mid-Air attack sequence from stage 2 instead of 1.
 These specifics make using his Intro skill necessary to his optimized rotations — due to the extra Forte gain.

 Brant’s Ultimate also does significantly more than just minor AoE damage: it heals the whole party based on his Energy Regen, significantly increases the flat ATK boost gained from his Forte Circuit when performing his enhanced skill Returned to Ashes and lastly, it instantly puts him into Mid-Air and doubles his Forte Gauge generation from any source other than Intro skills.